(Beta) Integrate with Telemetry Data Collectors

 Once you subscribe to the asset(s) metrics, you will receive metrics at a 5-minute interval:

-• Port and Connection Bandwidth Usage Metrics provide an output for the data transmitted (tx) or received (rx) in the port or connection asset.
+• Port and Connection Bandwidth Usage Metrics provide a bit per second (bit/s) output for the data transmitted (tx) or received (rx) in the port or connection asset.

-• Metro Latency Metrics provide the latency from a single subscribed metro code to other metros supported by Equinix.
+• Metro Latency Metrics provide the latency in milliseconds (ms) from a single subscribed metro code to other metros supported by Equinix.

 API Reference and Related Resources